Full Name: Republic of the Philippines

 Physical Property Rights: Philippine law recognizes the private right to acquire and dispose of property or business interests, subject to foreign nationality caps specified in the Philippine Constitution and other laws.

-Exchange Control: The Philippine central bank recently (April 2013) announced the “6th wave of foreign-exchange liberalization”.
+Exchange Control: The Philippine central bank announced in April of 2013 the “6th wave of foreign-exchange liberalization”.
 These are the latest changes to its rules on foreign currency transactions designed to allow easier access to foreign exchange, boost demand for dollars, spur capital outflows and slow peso appreciation.

 Corruption: Corruption is a pervasive and longstanding problem in the Philippines.
 The “2012-2016 Good Governance and Anti-Corruption Cluster Plan” identifies specific measures to curb corruption through greater transparency and accountability in government transactions.
 Although efforts to reign in corruption have improved public perception, achieving successful prosecutions remains a serious challenge to the current administration.